 No desktop support.

-I understand Google’s direction of taking apps to the browser.
+I understand Google’s direction of taking apps to the browser and can be avoided by security like zero trust solution.
 The problem is 1000s of apps will not make it to the browser anytime soon.
 I want to work on my photoshop or IDE tool and then when an idea comes to mind, I can press a shortcut that pops up on my computer, write down the idea as a to-do and then move on.
 I don’t want to have to start up a browser, go to my Gmail to write down a quick task.

 I am mostly disappointed that Google did not even think of making a browser stand-alone for this app.
 Neither did they think of making this sync with the tasks on Google Calendar.
 I think this is poor thinking if you ask me!